Can we learn to exploit cell competition to design new therapies?

 We are exploring how cell competition could be harnessed for therapeutic strategies in regenerative medicine and cancer.
 Towards that aim, our goal is to understand the impact of cell competition on tissues and the mechanisms that cells use to compete.
-We combine two complementary approaches: studies in Drosophila to capture the complexity of these interactions in vivo, and mammalian cell culture to follow the dynamics of cell competition, including by live imaging.
+We combine two complementary approaches: studies in Drosophila to capture the complexity of these interactions in vivo, and projects using mammalian cell culture to follow the dynamics of cell competition, including by live imaging.

 There’s never been a better time to study cell competition.
 A fringe phenomenon just a decade ago, it is now at the forefront of biomedical sciences.
 It has been implicated in cell elimination in tissue ageing in pathological conditions associated to proteotoxic stress, in determining the outcome of oncoplastic growths, in reconstituting tissue integrity after epithelial damage, in eliminating aneuploid cells in early embryos and in preventing inter-species chimaera formation, to cite a few.
 Our next goals are two-fold.

 Our lab is strongly focused on advancing our understanding of the mechanisms of cell competition.
 This is key to identify drug targets that can allow us to take control of how cells compete and shape tissue colonisation in disease and in therapy.
 We have several ongoing projects:

 - Nrf2 and cell competition.
 Building on our previous work implicating Nrf2 in competition, we have just completed a genetic screen in Drosophila and identified several Nrf2 target genes that modulate cell competition.
 We are excited that this approach will lead to the identification of novel modulators of cell competition.

 - Cell competition and metabolism.
 We also intend to explore the connection between metabolism and competition from a complementary angle, by studying the metabolic differences between winners and losers.
 With this approach, we hope to identify small molecule modulators of cell competition.